christopher5106/christopher5106.github.io/_posts/2016-05-11-google-appengine-is-simply-brillant-tutorial.markdown

 The first two parameters of the previous **app.yaml** file are necessary to be in the "custom runtime + flexible environment" case.

-Almost anything is possible with such a configuration file that can define whatever we need, such as the [autoscaling](https://cloud.google.com/appengine/docs/python/config/appref#scaling_elements).
-In the case of a simple demo, I had no need for redondancy and wanted with `min_num_instances : 1` parameter only 1 instance rather than 2 to be active during idle times (low traffic), in order to reduce the costs.
+Such a configuration file offers so many customization that will suit your need.
+For example, the [autoscaling](https://cloud.google.com/appengine/docs/python/config/appref#scaling_elements).
+In the case of a simple demo, I had no need for redondancy and wanted with `min_num_instances : 1` parameter only 1 instance rather than 2 during idle times (low traffic), in order to reduce the costs.
 It still provides the autoscaling function in case of a higher traffic :

 ![autoscaling with one instance in iddle times]({{site.url}}/img/appengine_instances.png)